th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/lists/items.md

 {{/docs-demo}}

-<h2>Avatars and Actions</h2>
+## Avatars and Actions

-<p>This is a list that includes some horizontal layout for the avatar and item.
-We use the aside and body contextual components to split up each items layout.</p>
+This is a list that includes some horizontal layout for the avatar and item.
+We use the aside and body contextual components to split up each items layout.
-<p>There is a variaty of avatar components you can use in lists including: image, text and icon avatars.
-See the {{link-to "avatars page" "docs.lists.avatars"}} for details.</p>
+There is a variaty of avatar components you can use in lists including: image, text and icon avatars.
+See the {{link-to "avatars page" "docs.lists.avatars"}} for details.

 {{#docs-demo as |demo|}}